The Power of Productive Struggle in the Math Classroom: How Struggling Helps Develop Problem-Solving Skills

 What is productive struggle?

 When a student is struggling in math, your initial instinct may be to step in.
-However, when productive struggle is implemented, students are equipped with the tools to take on any challenge without fear.
+However, when productive struggle is implemented, students are equipped with the tools to take on any challenge in math without fear.
 Support students in productive struggle in your math classroom with these teaching tips.

 - Give students time - Don’t make the mistake of rushing through math lessons.
 Allow students to think and work through tasks.
 Slowing down the learning process helps students retain information.